GuoXiang9399/GuoXiang.github.io/_publications/2018-08-14-Photoperiodic-diapause-in-a-subtropical-population-of-Aedes-albopictus.md

 venue: 'Infectious Diseases of Poverty'
 paperurl: 'https://idpjournal.biomedcentral.com/counter/pdf/10.1186/s40249-018-0466-8.pdf'
 ---
+Photoperiodic diapause of Ae. albopictus in Guangzhou of China was confirmed and comprehensively elucidated in both the laboratory and the field.
+Diapause eggs are the main form for overwintering and begin to hatch in large quantities in March in Guangzhou.
+Furthermore, this study also established an optimized investigation system and statistical models for the study of Ae. albopictus diapause.
+These findings will contribute to the prevention and control of Ae. albopictus and mosquito-borne diseases.

 Background
 Aedes albopictus is among the 100 most invasive species worldwide and poses a major risk to public health.
 Photoperiodic diapause provides a crucial ecological basis for the adaptation of this species to adverse environments.
 Ae. albopictus is the vital vector transmitting dengue virus in Guangzhou, but its diapause activities herein remain obscure.